Completion theorem for equivariant $K$-theory: Completion theorem for non-projective schemes

 \section{Completion theorem for non-projective schemes}

 In this section, we show that the algebraic Atiyah-Segal completion theorem holds for $G^G_0(-)$ for all $G$-schemes and for all linear algebraic groups $G$.
-We begin with the following application of Proposition~\ref{prop:Approx}.
+In order to do so, we need an analogue of Theorem~\ref{thm:Stable-Ind**} for singular schemes.
+This is achieved using the following general result of independent interest.
+The proof is a straightforward translation of the proof of a similar result for algebraic cobordism in \cite[Proposition~15]{HL}.
+We only give a brief sketch.

+\begin{prop} Let $X$ be a $k$-scheme and let $p : E \to X$ be a vector bundle of rank $r \ge 1$.
+Then there exists a positive integer $n$ such that the following hold. \begin{enumerate} \item The integer $n$ depends only on $X$. \item For any closed subscheme $Y \subsetneq E$ of codimension larger than $n$, the restriction map $G_i(E) \to G_i(E \setminus Y)$ is injective for all $i \ge 0$. \end{enumerate} \end{prop} \begin{proof}